Christian Jidayi

-Christian Jidayi (born 3 March 1987) is an Italian football coach and a former player.
+Christian Jidayi (3 March 1987 – 17 February 2026) was an Italian football player and coach.

-Biography
+Career

-Born in Avellino, Campania, Jidayi started his career at Romagna club A.C.
-Cesena.
+Born in Avellino, Campania, Jidayi began his career with A.C.
+Cesena in Romagna.
 He left the under-20 reserve team in 2006 for Bellaria – Igea Marina.
-Jidayi returned to Cesena for 2007–08 Serie B. he played 5 times.
+Jidayi returned to Cesena for 2007–08 Serie B, playing five times.
 Jidayi was swapped to Mantova on 30 June 2008 for Stefano Mondini in co-ownership deal, both 50% registration rights were tagged for €750,000.
 Jidayi spent half season with the Serie B club.
-On 2 February 2009 Jidayi left for Bassano.
+On 2 February 2009, Jidayi left for Bassano.
 In June 2009 both Jidayi and Mondini returned to their mother clubs for the same price.
-Jidayi signed a 2-year contract.
+Jidayi signed a two-year contract.
 Cesena swapped Jidayi again on 31 August 2009, with José Espinal of Novara Calcio.
-Both players were "valued" €1.5 million.
-Jidayi signed a 5-year contract.
-However except the financial effect, Jidayi never had a chance with Novara.
-He left for Lecco in 2010 and became a ghost player of Novara in 2011–12 Serie A. On 3 August 2012 he left for the fourth division club Saint-Christophe Vallée d’Aoste.
-On 28 August 2013 he was signed by Forlì, also in the Lega Pro Seconda Divisione.
+Both players were valued €1.5 million.
+Jidayi signed a five-year contract.
+However, except for the financial effect, Jidayi never had a chance with Novara.
+He left for Lecco in 2010 and became a ghost player of Novara in 2011–12 Serie A. On 3 August 2012, he left for the fourth division club Saint-Christophe Vallée d’Aoste.
+On 28 August 2013, he signed for Forlì, also in the Lega Pro Seconda Divisione.

-On 16 September 2015 he was signed by Pro Patria in a temporary deal.
+On 16 September 2015, he was signed by Pro Patria in a temporary deal.
 He then briefly served as assistant coach of San Marino from 2017 to 2019.

-Personal life
+Personal life and death

+After retiring from active football, Jidayi became a policeman, serving in the city of Gambettola until the summer of 2025, and successively in the provincial police of Ravenna.
+On the night of 17–18 February 2026, he was found dead in a pine forest in Ravenna.
+Jidayi was 38.

-Christians's brother William also a professional footballer.
+Christian's brother William was also a professional footballer.